franciscogmm/GeneticAlgorithm/README.md

             - Most of the implementations I found were on Java or C. That being said, it was quite a challenge to make pygame work. lol.

     - Notes (or questions I was able to answer through study):
-        a.
-Important to understand the difference of a normal feedforward neural net (with backprop) and a feedforward neural net that is optimized using genetic algorithms/neuroevolution.
+        - Important to understand the difference of a normal feedforward neural net (with backprop) and a feedforward neural net that is optimized using genetic algorithms/neuroevolution.
-        b.
-What does it mean to evolve a neural net based on optimal behavior?
+        - What does it mean to evolve a neural net based on optimal behavior?
-        c.
-Is genome always a list when being subjected to crossovers? or can different parts of the genome have its own individual crossover instance?
+        - Is genome always a list when being subjected to crossovers? or can different parts of the genome have its own individual crossover instance?
-        d.
-Are there different ways of doing natural selection, generation, crossover, and mutation?
+        - Are there different ways of doing natural selection, generation, crossover, and mutation?
-        e.
-How should the fitness function be created to steer agents towards a certain direction of optimal behavior?
+        - How should the fitness function be created to steer agents towards a certain direction of optimal behavior?